Free Assessment: How does your inbound marketing measure up?

 In the same vein as writing about the pros and cons, some readers will still need help determining if it’s the right choice for them.

-Listing out the situations the product is not the best fit for, or the buyer’s it’s not a good fit for, can really help them make an informed decision.
+Listing out the situations the product is not the best fit for, or the buyers it’s not a good fit for can really help them make an informed decision.

-Compare to other products
+Comparisons to other products

 As buyers close in on a purchase, they often research several options.